DeepBrainChain/AIComputingNode/api.md

   // Model name you want to request
   "model": "superImage",
-  // Text description prompt words for the required image "prompt_word": "a bird flying in the sky",
+  // Text description prompt words for the required image "prompt": "a bird flying in the sky",
   // The number of images to be generated, at least one "n": 1,
   // The size of the image to be generated